 The average organization spends over $1,000 a year on training for each employee; a cost that includes the time spent by managers and experienced co-workers in teaching and demonstrating the requirements of the job.

 Hopefully, your company already has training and development programs in place to help your employees improve their professional skills!
 This will make it easier to transition to a new position higher in the company as they complete certain training.
 Laying out a career pathway with employees so that they can see where their training will take them within your company can be helpful to retention rates as well.

 2. Save Money on Recruiting Process

 When you look within your company to hire for new positions, you save a lot of money.
 There are many expenses that add up and promoting internally will create a low-cost hiring strategy for your company.
-Steven Burrell is a writer for Aabaco Small Business, he points out, “From the cost of advertising and training to the time it takes to screen, interview and take the new hire through their orientation, it can be months before any productivity is enjoyed from an outside recruit.”
+Steven Burrell, a writer for Aabaco Small Business, points out,

 Advertising, interviewing, and pre-screening all require significant resources.
 With hiring internally you can circumvent those steps, this is especially important if your company has a high turnover rate.
 In addition, when you hire an internal candidate you are less likely to lose them because they already work for you.

 The entire recruiting process will cost your company money, not to mention the salary paid out for time and energy spent by recruiters and managers to make the decisions on hiring.
 Hire internally and save your money!